U.S. to allies: The U.S. believes in diplomacy, despite Trump's words

 The White House did not respond to a request for comment on the input that went into the speech.

-The administration fiercely pushed back in June when media reports suggested that a stern statement issued by the White House to Syrian President Bashar al-Assad claiming "potential" evidence that another chemical weapons attack was planned was not coordinated with the State Department or Pentagon.
+The administration fiercely pushed back in June when media reports suggested that a stern statement issued by the White House to Syrian President Bashar al-Assad claiming that "potential" evidence that another chemical weapons attack was planned had not been coordinated with the State Department or Pentagon.

 More recently, Trump last month threatened "fire and fury" in response to North Korea's missile tests.